Daywalks in the Hevek valley

 Alternative: Private transfer from Trabzon airport to Altıparmak (Barhal) Village / Extra € 240

-Overnight: Wooden bungalows or pension in Barhal village.(HB)
+Overnight: Wooden chalets or pension in Barhal village.(HB)

 Day 2 Barhal to Kudret, Pançet, Sabangil and Barhal